pandas-dev/pandas/doc/source/getting_started/overview.rst

 pandas is a `Python <https://www.python.org>`__ package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
-It aims to be the fundamental high-level building block for python's practical, **real-world** data analysis.
+It aims to be the fundamental high-level building block for Python's practical, **real-world** data analysis.
 Additionally, it seeks to become **the most powerful and flexible open source data analysis/manipulation tool available in any language**.
 It is already well on its way toward this goal.